-As a tribute to this amazing show I've ranked my favourite 20 episodes, aka the best ever episodes.
-It was a tough decision and sure there have been some stinkers, but most of Trek is excellent and I decided to include stories from each of the shows (rather than just concentrate on Original or Next Gen).
-No doubt there will be lots of disagreement about which episodes did and didn't make it in, so let me know your favourites in the comments below.
+With Discovery returning to our screens this week after it's mid-season break, I've ranked my favourite 23 episodes.
+Sure, some tough decisions had to be made (and of course, there have been some absolute stinkers that had no chance of making the shortlist!), but given the rich plots and stories from across fifty years of television, there's certainly plenty to choose from.
+No doubt there will be lots of 'discussion' about which episodes did and didn't make it in, so let me know your favourites in the comments below.

-Enterprise (note the lack of Star Trek in the title) struggled to find its identity over the years, being alternately diet Next Gen, 24 in space and a well-realised original series homage.
+Enterprise struggled to find its identity over the years.
 It had some great episodes and a lot of confused fluff, but there's no denying the confidence and strut of its pilot.
-Broken Bow sees the launching of the first Warp 5 spaceship, the Enterprise NX-01 and therefore the true beginnings of Starfleet.
-Captain Archer and his crew must take an injured Klingon back to Kronos but get drawn into a mysterious time war that would go on to become an essential (if poorly wrapped up) element of the series.
+Broken Bow sees the launching of the first Warp 5 spaceship and the Enterprise NX-01, and therefore the true beginnings of Starfleet.
+Captain Archer and his crew must take an injured Klingon back to Kronos, but get drawn into a mysterious time war that would go on to become an essential (if poorly wrapped-up) element of the series.

 It's safe to say that Voyager doesn't have the best rep among fans.
 New Star Trek had become such a part of the TV furniture by then that the shock of the new had worn off, and the franchise was badly in need of new ideas.
 That's not to say that there weren't good episodes, however, including the excellent pilot.
 Caretaker quickly sets up an intriguing status quo where Starfleet loyalists and a faction of rebel colonists called The Maquis are forced to work together when they find themselves trapped on the other side of the galaxy.
 Kate Mulgrew impresses as Captain Janeway, and the ship's medical hologram, played by Robert Picardo, is hilarious.

-OK, so it's technically not the real pilot that's actually The Cage which was rejected by NBC but it marks Kirk's first appearance, and therefore the start of Star Trek as we know it.
-The Enterprise encounters the SS Valiant a starship lost 200 years previously.
-Kirk's friend Gary Mitchell and the ship's psychiatrist, Dr. Elizabeth Dehner are rendered unconscious as they fly through a magnetic storm, but when they awake, begin to demonstrate peculiar psychic powers.
-It's a funny one, Where No Man Has Gone Before.
+Okay, so it's technically not the real pilot (that's actually The Cage which was rejected by NBC), but it marks Kirk's first appearance, and therefore the start of Star Trek as we know it.
+The Enterprise encounters the SS Valiant, a starship lost 200 years previously.
+Kirk's friend Gary Mitchell and the ship's psychiatrist, Dr. Elizabeth Dehner, are rendered unconscious as they fly through a magnetic storm.
+But when they awake, begin to demonstrate peculiar psychic powers.
 It looks a bit ropier than the main show and not all of the regular cast are in place yet, but it does show just how much of Star Trek was in place right from the start.